TheOdinProject/javascript-exercises/04_removeFromArray/README.md

 - you can manipulate the original array you pass into the function call or create a new array that is returned as the result.
 - how to remove a single element from an array
 - how to deal with multiple optional arguments in a javascript function
-- [Check this link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments).
-Scroll down to the bit about `Array.from` or the spread operator. - [Or this link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters).
+- For more information, check out MDN's page on [function arguments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments) - scroll down to the bit about `Array.from` or the spread operator.
+You can also check out MDN's page on [rest parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters).